-Oneida is a Clay county community at the confluence of the Red Bird River, Goose Creek, and Bullskin Creek about ten miles northeast of Manchester.
+Oneida is a Clay county community at the confluence of the Red Bird River, Goose Creek, and Bullskin Creek – the head of the South Fork of the Kentucky River – about ten miles northeast of Manchester.
 It may have been named for the town in New York, but the source of the name is disputed.

 Oneida is the home of the Oneida Baptist Institute, a K through 12 boarding school associated with the Kentucky Baptist Convention.
-It was established in 1899 by James Anderson Burns, a Baptist preacher, who hoped it wound help end feuding in the area.
+It was established in 1899 by James Anderson Burns, a Baptist preacher, who hoped it would help end feuding in the area.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER

-© 2021 David C. Elbon
+© 2023 David C. Elbon